0xAstraea/ZuMemories/README.md

    - Your Zupass ownership ID

 3. You receive a mint link to add this memory to your Zupass
-4. The POD is stored in your Zupass wallet under the `ZuMemories` folder, organized by date (e.g., `ZuMemories/21-11-2024`)
+4. The POD is stored in your Zupass under the `ZuMemories` folder, organized by date (e.g., `ZuMemories/21-11-2024`)

 ## Use Cases